anburocky3/bootstrap5-snippets/README.md

 The detailed list of supported template triggers are listed [below](#documentation)

+Would you like to watch a quick tutorial on [Youtube](https://www.youtube.com/watch?v=vEF5mhRcFLw)?

 Feel free to let me know what else you want to be added via the [issues](https://github.com/anburocky3/bootstrap5-snippets/issues)

 Suggestions, feedback, and other comments welcome via [@anbuselvanrocky](https://twitter.com/anbuselvanrocky) on Twitter.